georgik/esp32-list-wifi-networks/README.md

-# List of WiFi networks for ESP32-S3-BOX
+# List of WiFi networks examples for ESP32

-Simple application which lists available networks.

-## Set up the build environment
-idf.py set-target esp32s3
+The application for ESP32 which demonstrates how to list WiFi using different technologies.

-## Build the project
+## Examples
-idf.py build

-## Flash the project to your ESP32-S3
-idf.py -p /dev/ttyUSB0 flash

-## Monitor the serial output
-idf.py monitor
+* esp32-s3-box-3-esp-idf - ESP32-S3-BOX-3 with ESP-IDF implementation
+* esp32-s3-rust-std - ESP32-S3 with Rust std (using ESP-IDF v5.3)